domco

 Prerender

-After the Vite build is complete, domco will import your production app and request the routes provided.
-The responses will be written into dist/client/(prerender-path)/index.html files upon build.
+After the Vite build is complete, domco will import the handler from your function module and request the routes provided.
+The responses will be written to dist/client/(prerender-path) files upon build.
+If the path does not have an extension, /index.html will be added to the end of the file path to write.

 If you are using an adapter, these static files will be served in front of your request handler.
 So when an index.html file is found for the route, it is served directly without hitting your handler.